Selecting Partitions for Your Locker Room

 - Powder-coated steel: If durability is your biggest concern, then virtually no material can offer the strength of steel.
 Our powder-coated steel partitions will withstand the abuse of heavy locker room use, and they’re also rust-resistant, which is essential in moist environments.
 The powder coating finish also comes in 15 different colors, giving you ample selection to match your locker room partition material to your facility’s design.
 Where your budget is concerned, powder-coated steel is the most affordable material option we offer.

-- Laminate: When remodeling your gym’s locker rooms, you might be concerned with ensuring consistent design throughout your space, including in the locker room.
+- Laminate: When remodeling your locker rooms, you might be concerned with ensuring consistent design throughout your space.
 Laminate material for your locker room partitions offers you a wide variety of 48 colors, so you can get the best match for a cohesive design.
 Laminate is also a cost-effective option, and its multi-layered construction makes it a durable material for locker room partitions.

 - Solid plastic: Since locker rooms can have high humidity levels, it’s vital to have non-porous materials that won’t attract and retain moisture, risking bacterial or mold growth.
 Solid plastic locker room partitions will help wick away moisture, keeping the space hygienic and clean.
 Solid plastic partitions are sturdy and come in 16 color options for your locker room design.

 - Phenolic: A versatile and stress-resistant material, phenolic partitions are made with multi-layered construction.
 Our phenolic partitions have a melamine topcoat, which delivers moisture-resistant properties to maintain the partition’s durability against corrosion or warping due to exposure to dampness.
-One Point Partitions offers 13 different phenolic material color options.
+We offer 13 different phenolic material color options.

 - Stainless steel: A modern-classic material, stainless steel is one of the most popular partition options.
 Not only is stainless steel a trusted material for its strength and durability, but it’s also sleek and elegant, instantly elevating the aesthetic appeal of any space.
-Stainless steel is a long-lasting, environmentally friendly and low-maintenance locker room partition material.
+Stainless steel is a long-lasting, environmentally friendly, and low-maintenance bathroom and locker room partition material.

 Design Your Locker Room Partitions

 There are several factors to consider when you begin designing your locker room partitions.
-Using your locker room layout, you’ll be able to determine the size and positioning of each partition.
-Your locker room layout should indicate the room’s dimensions and note any physical structures, such as the positioning of the doors, locker walls, benches or sinks.
+We’ll need to first determine the size and positioning of each partition.
+Your locker room layout should indicate the room’s dimensions and note any physical structures, such as the positioning of the doors, locker walls, showers, bathroom stalls, benches, or sinks.
 If there are any doors in the room, consider which way the doors swing, so you don’t impede their movement with the positioning of the new partitions.

-Once you’ve determined the total amount of usable space, you’ll now have a better idea of where to install your partitions.
+Once you’ve determined the total amount of usable space, you’ll now have a better idea of where to install your partitions and what types.
 Determine how many stalls you want to create with your new locker room partitions and how big each stall will be.
-You’ll need to determine your stall size by width, length and height in order to design the right partitions.
+You’ll need to determine your stall size by width, length, and height in order to design the right partitions.

 When determining stall size, consider wheelchair accessibility and any other functional features the partitioned areas require to improve your members’ experience.